LUXTACO/Tekkuria-PixelBot/README.md

 ## License

-This project is licensed under the terms of the Apache License 2.0 license.
+This project is licensed under the terms of the MIT license.

 ---
 <p align="center" >